-So How – in our case, are African and Caribbean immigrant citizens, Green Carders, and visiting non-citizens having more say in how our Native Black American reparations are being shaped and potentially expended than we do?
+So How – in our case, are African and Caribbean immigrant citizens, Green Carders, and visiting non-citizens having more say in how our American Freedmen reparations are being shaped and potentially expended than we do?

 We need to DIRECTLY address NAARC and N’COBRA regarding this.

 Why haven’t we questioned the nature of the so-called collaboration between CARICOM and The NAARC/N’COBRA Axis?
-We ask – because when you read the aims and study the structures of other reparations commissions – No One allows Native Black Americans to enter or benefit.
-Only the leaders of NAARC and N’COBRA want to (supposedly) feed the entire African Diaspora using reparations that should rightly go exclusively to Native Black Americans.
-NAARC and N’COBRA try their best to partition Native Black Americans from any useful information regarding their own reparations.
+We ask – because when you read the aims and study the structures of other reparations commissions – No One allows Foundational Black Americans to enter or benefit.
+Only the leaders of NAARC and N’COBRA want to (supposedly) feed the entire African Diaspora using reparations that should rightly go exclusively to American Freedmen.
+NAARC and N’COBRA try their best to partition American Freedmen from any useful information regarding their own reparations.
 An injustice on top of an injustice.

 This Is Crazy!!!